Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Experimental Evaluation

-We observe that all 3000 samples achieve LPIPS=0.0.
+Thus, a full Cat $\to$ Dog $\to$ Wild $\to$ Cat cycle is a sequence of decode–encode legs that always returns through $J$, as in the general cross-modality path $v_i \xrightarrow{-(v_i)} J \xrightarrow{} v_j$.
+The metrics in Figure~\ref{fig:cycle_transport_consistency} report the difference between the first and last endpoint of each cycle, both in latent space (pre-VAE) and image space (post-VAE).

+\textbf{Cyclic Velocity Space Interpolation.} We demonstrate that GAF enables continuous cyclic transport using \textit{cyclic velocity space interpolation}, as shown in Figure~\ref{fig:cyclic_transport}.
+We use the same multi-class model as in Section~\ref{sec:evaluation-multi}.
+For a given pair of classes ($i, j$), we define a parametric family of interpolated data spaces or velocity fields:

+where $v_i = K_i - J$ and $v_j = K_j - J$ are the class-specific velocity fields.
+The full cyclic interpolation between the three classes $i, j$, and $k$ is computed as:

+We sample $\alpha$ at $10$ uniformly spaced values in $[0,1]$ and, for each $\alpha$, refine the endpoint or integrate the velocity field by recovering the noise endpoint from the previous data endpoint using IER or the same ODE solver.
+Class $i$ is the source class and $j$ is the target class; the interpolated velocity field $v_{i\to j}$ moves from $i$-manifold toward the $j$-manifold while changing only the velocity field, not the underlying integration scheme or random seed.
+The velocity field $v_{i\to j}$ maintains semantic coherence throughout the transition across classes.

+Across all three cycles and $3,000$ random $z_0$ samples, we observe an average latent LPIPS of $\approx$ $1.3\times 10^{-16}$ between the initial and the final images in each cycle ($N=1,000$).
 This indicates GAF's transport algebra is deterministically reversible.
-The perfect closure validates that independent $K$ heads form a consistent algebraic structure where cyclic compositions return exactly to their starting point.
+The near-perfect closure validates that independent $K$ heads form a consistent algebraic structure where cyclic compositions return exactly to their starting point.

 Figure~\ref{fig:cyclic_transport} demonstrates continuous identity-preserving transport through multiple classes.
 Starting from an initial sample from the first class, we sequentially interpolate through two additional classes before returning to the original class, using velocity blending for each pairwise transition (as in Section~\ref{sec:evaluation-transport-interpolation}).
 The endpoint of each interpolation becomes the starting point of the next, maintaining latent continuity throughout the cycle.